natiqali14/CallbackManager/README.md

+# Simple Unreal Engine TimerManager
 # TimerManager
-A simple TimeManger is used to call a function to a specific time.
+A simple TimeManger, made by following unreal engine's Timer manager functionality.
+It is used to call a function at a specific time.
 ## Classes
 TimerManager and TimerObject are the classes used to make this system.